 - ROI.
 Your return on investment may or may not be measured, depending on which marketing platform you use.
 Those platforms that do measure ROI will analyze how cost-effective your email campaign is.

 The metrics you can study will vary with your email marketing service.
 You may be able to track how many of your emails are forwarded, how many are sent to spam and how well your email list is growing.
 What’s important is how you use that information.

 Regularly evaluating the performance of your email marketing campaign will allow you to make appropriate changes.
 Adjust your verbiage, layout and even the frequency of your emails to suit your customer to result in higher conversion rates.

-Know The Effectiveness Of Your Digital Marketing
+Step 7: Know The Effectiveness Of Your Digital Marketing

 The principles of digital marketing are applicable to all businesses, whether you’re a sole proprietor or a multinational corporation.
 Throughout this eBook, we’ve outlined the basics, from your digital content strategy to your social media presence.